saminala/ocaml.org/data/pages/governance.md

 community website project will include the sub-domain 'www.ocaml.org', even though this is set to redirect to [ocaml.org](//ocaml.org).

+* The *Domain* refers to the OCaml subdomain: `ocaml.org`
+* The *Organization* refers to the OCaml GitHub
+* The *Projects* refers to the set of projects hosted in the Domain or in the Organization

+Note the OCaml community website is an OCaml Project.
+It has two urls: [https://www.ocaml.org](https://www.ocaml.org) and [https://ocaml.org](https://ocaml.org), the latter shall not be confused with Domain.

 ### Guiding Principles of OCaml.org

 There are certain guiding principles for OCaml.org, which include openness and a community focus, that Projects need to be compatible with.
-These principles extend to all of the Projects that use the domain OCaml.org.
+These principles extend to all of the OCaml Projects.

 ## Roles

 ### Owner and Delegates

-The Owner of OCaml.org is Xavier Leroy, the lead developer of the OCaml language.
-Projects under OCaml.org sub-domains are managed by the community, meaning that it is the community that actively contributes to the day-to-day maintenance of any OCaml.org Project, but the general strategic direction is drawn by the Owner.
+The Owner of OCaml.org domain is Xavier Leroy, the lead developer of the OCaml language.
+OCaml Projects are managed by the community, meaning that it is the community that actively contributes to the day-to-day maintenance of any OCaml Project, but the general strategic direction is drawn by the Owner.

-It is the role of the Owner to resolve disputes that may arise in relation to OCaml.org itself, specifically to ensure that the Projects under OCaml.org are able to progress in a coordinated way.
+It is the role of the Owner to resolve disputes that may arise in relation to OCaml.org itself, specifically to ensure that the OCaml Projects are able to progress in a coordinated way.
 It is the community's role to guide the decisions of the Owner through active engagement, contributions and discussions.
 To foster a healthy and growing community, the Owner will make the